dsrkafuu/dsr-design/README.md

 ## Supported Browsers

 All of my personal projects only supports **latest version** of Chrome, Edge, Firefox and Safari.
-Old browsers and are not supported.

 ## LICENSE